JWebster-Colby/JWebster-Colby/README.md

     - Integrated with a third-party API to create a weather application.
     - Used Flask for handling API requests and displaying the retrieved data.
     - **Technologies used:** Flask, HTML, CSS

-Feel free to explore these projects on my [GitHub repositories](Link to your repositories).
+Feel free to check back as I work on these projects to see the progress and the skills I'm showcasing as a backend developer.
+Your feedback and suggestions are always welcome!

 ## Contact